Frequently Asked Questions

-A: Current treatments are leaving hundreds of thousands, and perhaps millions, of patients behind.
+A: Current treatments are leaving hundreds of thousands, and perhaps millions, of patients with unresolved symptoms.
 A new approach to treatment can close the gap for patients who have failed on other therapies, need to augment their current treatment, or who are currently untreated for their condition.
 This approach must be supported by both clinical and real world data, and must be accessible to patients no matter where they live – which is exactly what Freespira makes possible.

 Q: What is often misunderstood about panic disorder and PTSD?

 A: Panic Disorder (PD) and PTSD are both associated with carbon dioxide (CO2) hypersensitivity, causing chronic respiratory dysregulation.
 This hypersensitivity leads to panic attacks, bodily and psychological stress, dissociation, exaggerated startle reflex and posttraumatic flashbacks (in the case of PTSD).
 Some patients are more sensitive to CO2 than others.
-In experimental lab settings, researchers have established that panic sufferers (and close relatives) react with pronounced fear and physiological distress when exposed to a single breath of air with high CO2 concentration, compared to normal populations.
+In experimental lab settings, researchers have established that panic sufferers (and close relatives) react with pronounced fear and physiological distress when exposed to a single breath of air with high C O2 concentration, compared to normal populations.

 Q: Is Freespira FDA-approved?

-A: A first-in-class digital therapeutic, Freespira is cleared by the FDA to specifically treat the acute symptoms of panic attacks and PTSD.
+A: A first-in-class digital therapeutic, Freespira is cleared by the FDA to specifically treat the symptoms of panic attacks and PTSD.
 The treatment is not intended to treat other anxiety disorders or mental health conditions.

 Q: How does the Freespira platform work?

 A: The Freespira platform combines a proprietary sensor, a nasal cannula, a connected tablet and proprietary software.
-The treatment measures respiration rate and exhaled CO2 levels in real time, graphically displaying physiological parameters.
+The treatment measures respiration rate and exhaled CO2 levels in real time, graphically displaying physiological data.
 It guides patients to regulate exhaled CO2 levels and respiration.
 Freespira develops self-management skills that are learned and then available via ‘muscle memory’ long after the formal treatment has ended.